 Related: Are any STDs not curable?

-The main way of preventing STDs is to practice safe sex, whether that’s vaginal or anal intercourse or oral sex.
-This primarily means using a condom, dental dam, or other forms of protection every time you engage in sexual activity with someone else, but it can also include communicating with your partner before, during, and after you have sex.
+The main way of preventing STDs is to practice safe sexual intercourse, whether that’s vaginal or anal sex or oral sex.
+This primarily means using a latex condom, dental dam, or other forms of protection every time you engage in sexual activity or sexual behavior with someone else, but it can also include communicating with your partner before, during, and after you have sexual intercourse.

-Along with using protection, getting tested for STDs regularly is an effective, proactive step towards keeping your sexual health safe.
+Along with using protection, getting tested for the most common STDs regularly is an effective, proactive step towards keeping your sexual health safe.
+Some common STDs include chlamydia, hepatitis B, human papillomavirus genital herpes, and genital warts.
 STD testing can be convenient and easy: our at-home STD Test for women and STD Test for men lets you check for 6 sexually transmitted infections from the convenience of home.
-If positive results are detected, you’ll have the option to connect with our independent physician network (at no extra cost) to talk through your results and potentially receive a prescription for medication, if appropriate.
+If positive results are detected using our STI home test, you’ll have the option to connect with our independent physician network (at no extra cost) to talk through your results and potentially receive a prescription for medication, if appropriate.

 1. Sexually transmitted diseases (STDs).
 Mayo Clinic.
 URL.
 Accessed February 15, 2021.